 Noncredit education funding did not change from SB361.
 Noncredit and Career Development and College Preparation (CDCP) funding are considered fully funded in the base allocation and do not qualify for supplemental and success funding.
-See definition of terms for enhanced descriptions.
+See Appendix A - Ddefinition of Tterms for enhanced descriptions.